1st Maine Cavalry Regiment: Frederick

 The Maine troopers also had to contend with the aforementioned POWs to guard, the secret and open secessionists living in the town to be monitored and arrested if necessary, the security of the scores of hospitals after South Mountain and Antietam, together with any amount of orderly and safeguard duty to be performed.
 In short, it was a time of constant, wearying watchfulness and care, and of continual service.
 Still, the 1st Maine troopers felt that they were among friends, and rather enjoyed serving in and about the pleasant city of Frederick.
 Further, the regiment was reinforced by a draft of 250 recruits from Maine who were quickly assigned to different companies to take the places of those who had died or been discharged from the service.

 The 1st Maine executed their duties with general acceptance to all except the Rebels, and even these were forced to acknowledge the fairness of their treatment.
 A frequent annoyance to Col. Allen were the persistent efforts of Maryland secessionists to aid their friends confined there in prison.
 The almost daily delivery of aid parcels was accompanied by constant demands from secessionist women for permission to visit or take these parcels into the jail.
 Allen denied these requests with the exception of food and clothing (not gray) and small quantities of money.

 Capt.
-Smith, as provost marshal, found his duties confusing and difficult requiring a intuition and administrative ability.
-Unable to find a provost marshal’s terms of reference within the Army Regulations, Smith gradually came to realize that he had almost unlimited power to impose law and order in the city as executive officer of the military governor.
-First, he had to facilitate the AoP’s traffic through the city.
+Smith, as provost marshal, found his duties confusing and difficult requiring an intuition and administrative ability.
+Unable to find a provost marshal's terms of reference within the Army Regulations, Smith gradually came to realize that he had almost unlimited power to impose law and order in the city as executive officer of the military governor.
+First, he had to facilitate the AoP's traffic through the city.
 He also had to police the city under martial law keeping control of the saloons, brothels, and establishments of all kinds.
 The city, as mentioned before, was home to discordant secessionists, some imprisoned for actions supporting the Rebels, and Confederate POWs greatly increasing the workload for Allen and Smith.